alseekford/410_Project2/README.md

 # 410_Project2
-Implementation of LOWESS and Random Forest Regressors on Boston Housing Data
+Implementation of Locally Weighted Linear (LOWESS) and Random Forest Regressors on Boston Housing Data